codewithhsinam/docs/source/api/get-api-key.rst

 | https://newtingtingapi.prixa.live/api/v1/auths/get-api-keys/       |                   | GET             |
 +--------------------------------------------------------------------+-------------------+-----------------+

-This endpoint returns the acces_key and secret_key associated with the currently authenticated user.
+This endpoint returns the access_key and secret_key associated with the currently authenticated user.
 These keys can be used as an alternative to JWT login for authenticating API requests.

 Sample Output (when API key exists):